SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### TBD - Enhancement - Admin - New options to restrict remote access to web apps and/or user-defined APIs based on IP address
+#### 9 August 2024 - Enhancement - Admin - New options to restrict remote access to web apps and/or user-defined APIs based on IP address

 In the Admin app, it is now possible to restrict remote access to the web apps and/or user-defined APIs for a specific DMS based on IP address.
 Previously, this was only possible for the DataMiner Cube desktop app.